ConEQsA: Concurrent and Asynchronous Embodied Questions Scheduling and Answering: Related Work

-\textbf{Priority-Driven Task Planning:} Planning under multiple objectives or tasks \cite{hayes2022practical, ka2024systematic, yang2025preference, liang2025simultaneous, huang2023informable} often requires prioritization.
-In multi-robot systems, decoupled planning with priority ordering has been studied: for instance, Bennewitz et al. \cite{bennewitz2001optimizing} optimize priority schemes to minimize joint path lengths, illustrating how task priorities influence planning success.
-In robotic control, hierarchical task stacks enforce high-priority (e.g.,\ safety) tasks before normal tasks \cite{notomista2023beyond}.
-The task-level planning can then be used to guide the sequencing of primitive-level learning \cite{diff_temp, fabrics_geo}.
-In reinforcement learning, multi-task curricula can be set by difficulty or priority: Cho et al. \cite{cho2024hard} propose dynamically scheduling harder tasks first to improve learning efficiency.
+\textbf{Priority-Driven Task Planning:} Planning under multiple objectives or tasks~\cite{hayes2022practical, ka2024systematic, yang2025preference, liang2025simultaneous, huang2023informable} often requires prioritization.
+In multi-robot systems, decoupled planning with priority ordering has been studied: for instance, Bennewitz et al.~\cite{bennewitz2001optimizing} optimize priority schemes to minimize joint path lengths, illustrating how priorities influence planning success.
+In robotic control, hierarchical task stacks enforce high-priority (e.g., safety) tasks before normal tasks~\cite{notomista2023beyond}.
+Closely related to our setting, Silva and Macharet~\cite{silva2025urgency} study urgency-aware planning and coordination for collaborative LLM agents, highlighting the benefits (and challenges) of explicitly modeling urgency during multi-agent decision making.
+In reinforcement learning, curricula can be set by difficulty or priority: Cho et al.~\cite{cho2024hard} dynamically schedule harder tasks first to improve learning efficiency.
 These works motivate the need for task weighting.
-ParaEQsA incorporates a weighted prioritization mechanism for answering multiple questions and extends prior planning approaches by explicitly integrating question-level importance into EQsA task scheduling.
+ConEQsA incorporates weighted prioritization for answering multiple questions and extends prior planning approaches by explicitly integrating question-level importance into EQsA scheduling.